deckhouse/csi-nfs/docs/README.md

 {{< /alert >}}

 {{< alert level="info" >}}
-Supported access modes for the module: RWO RWX in DVP, RWX.
+Supported access modes for the module: RWO, RWX in DVP, RWX.
 {{< /alert >}}

 ## System requirements and recommendations